Knowing What You Can Afford

 The following chart may help you see what your maximum monthly debt payments should be based on your annual gross salary:

 To help you figure out what you can afford, list all your monthly expenses out.
 If it’s a joint application, combine the expenses.
+You can easily review and list all your necessary monthly expenses by logging into our secure Online Banking platform.

 Next, figure out your total monthly income after taxes, and subtract the total monthly expenses.
 This leaves you with the total amount available to use toward your future home loan.